 Q: Can you add more than two fractions at a time?

 A: Yes, you can add more than two fractions at a time.
-The process is the same as adding two fractions: find a common denominator for all the fractions, convert each fraction to an equivalent fraction with the common denominator, and then add the numerators while keeping the denominator the same.
+Plus, the process is the same as adding two fractions: find a common denominator for all the fractions, convert each fraction to an equivalent fraction with the common denominator, and then add the numerators while keeping the denominator the same.
 If possible, simplify the resulting fraction.

 Q: What happens if the fractions have different signs (positive and negative)?